priestjim/priestjim.github.io/_posts/2011-10-08-attaching-local-disks-to-a-xenserver-vm.md

 The code above adds 2 actions to udev:

 * When the device is detected, add a symlink to /dev/xapi/block/(kernel name given to the device) and run a script (this was copied from the USB mass storage device detection rules)
-* When the device is removed (that is, if the disk is detached by hot-unplugging it-this is a whole procedure, don’t try this at home if you don’t do your research first), run the same script as in "add"
+* When the device is removed (that is, if the disk is detached by hot-unplugging it-this is a whole procedure, don't try this at home if you don't do your research first), run the same script as in "add"

 After rebooting the server, the hard disk was immediately recognized, symlinked to the /dev/xapi/block directory and was available through the xe command or XenCenter, waiting to be attached to a VM!
 As a nice extra, in Citrix XenServer, the USB-attached mass storage device is not emulated as a drive attached to an emulated USB controller.
 Rather, it is connected through an emulated SCSI controller and led by a near-native speed PVOPS driver on Linux guests, effectively removing any bandwidth limit posed by emulating USB without loosing the hot-plugging ability!

-In the end, attaching the disk was a breeze and the transfer rate of the drive prove the effort’s worth as I got more than 50 MB/s throughput, doing network file copy over CIFS and GbE.
+In the end, attaching the disk was a breeze and the transfer rate of the drive prove the effort's worth as I got more than 50 MB/s throughput, doing network file copy over CIFS and GbE.

-That’s it!
+That's it!
 Feedback is always welcome :)